lammps/lammps/doc/src/pair_sw.rst

 by including their suffix, or you can use the :doc:`-suffix command-line switch <Run_options>` when you invoke LAMMPS, or you can use the
 :doc:`suffix <suffix>` command in your input script.

-When using the USER-INTEL package with this style, there is an additional 5 to 10 percent performance improvement when the Stillinger-Weber parameters p and q are set to 4 and 0 respectively.
+When using the INTEL package with this style, there is an additional 5 to 10 percent performance improvement when the Stillinger-Weber parameters p and q are set to 4 and 0 respectively.
 These parameters are common for modeling silicon and water.